Free Tips to Stop a Dog from Charging the Door

 An example of this is to train a dog to sit at the door before we open it.
 The next step is to train the dog to stay in a sit when the door is opened and wait for permission to go through.
 I showed the guardians how to train the dog to behave this way at the back door in the video below.

 I showed the guardians a few ways to add a little bit of structure to petting them.
-I like to call this passive training and its one of the easiest ways to use positive dog training to teach a dog to behave how we want them to.
+I like to call this passive training and it’s one of the easiest ways to use positive dog training to teach a dog to behave how we want them to.

 To give the guardians tools to redirect him, I showed them another positive dog training exercise; learning to focus.
 Barney caught on right away and was looking up at whoever was conducting the exercise within minutes.

-Because we covered so much ground, I didnt get a chance to get too deep into a Stay exercise.
+Because we covered so much ground, I didn’t get a chance to get too deep into a Stay exercise.
 Training Barney to Stay is something I really want the guardians to practice every day as it will help him develop self control and give them a valuable tool that will come in handy over and over.

-I tried out a few additional exercises with Barney, but they were more advanced than he was ready for and when he started to push back, I pulled the plug.
 It had been a long day for Barney and his guardians skipped his normal exercise so I could see him in his most challenging state.
 Not the best scenario to push the limits.

 Once Barney rushes the door, the family members can use the leash to walk him back to the spot on the floor furthest away from the door, but still within visual range of the door.
 Barney should be made to sit and wait in that location while another family member answers the door.
 The guest should be quiet and avoid any sudden or big movements.

 Once Barney is sitting without pulling or reacting, only then should the person take 1-2 steps towards the door.
-Its important to not let the dog pull towards the person.
+It’s important to not let the dog pull towards the person.
 After the 1-2 steps, they should place Barney into a sit again and wait for him to be calm before taking another 1-2 steps.

 This will take a minute or two so it will be wise to arrange to have a friend or relative play the part of a guest.
 Once Barney gets close to the guest (but still slightly out of reach), the guest should casually turn sideways, crouch down and hold out their hand towards him with a treat in their palm (palm facing up).
 If Barney is calm and not pulling, the handler should then allow him to get the treat.